ozancaneren/online-shoppers-purchase-intention/README.md

 ## E – Feature Selection (Method #2)

 I use the “Recursive Feature Elimination” function find the most important “n” features.
 I create much simpler models in which only some of the most important selected features are to be found.
-This way, it is possible to achieve high ROC AUC Scores with much leaner and simpler models.
+This way, it is possible to achieve high ROC AUC Scores with much leaner and simpler models.<br><br><br>

 ## F – Conclusion